T2WIN/alstom_finetuning/document_embedding_pipeline/spec.md

 2.  **PDF Conversion:** Convert the finalized `.docx` document into a PDF file using a `unoserver` instance. **The script will check for a running `unoserver` instance on startup and will exit with an error if it is not available.** All subsequent steps will operate on this generated PDF.

 3.  **Text Parsing:** Parse the generated PDF using **Docling** to extract its full text content.
-Headers and footers are to be ignored via **custom parsing logic**.
+Docling automatically ignores headers and footers.
 The output is then converted into a **Markdown representation** to preserve structural elements like tables.

 -----